OpenDSA/OpenDSA/RST/en/CS3slides/Sorting2.rst

    * Mergesort cost:

-   * Mergsort is also good for sorting linked lists.
+   * Mergesort is also good for sorting linked lists.

    * Mergesort requires twice the space.